 If you or a loved one was in an accident, you should be aware of PTSD symptoms.
 Verywell Mind lists the following:

-- Avoidance behaviors, which can include abusing substances or dissociating (having breaks in identity, memory, consciousness or self-awareness)
+- Avoidance behaviors can include abusing substances or dissociating (having breaks in identity, memory, consciousness, or self-awareness)

 - Intrusive memories (unpleasant thoughts or flashbacks to the traumatic event)